-You probably know the reasons dating a coworker isn’t ideal: it causes problems with other coworkers, it can lead to nepotism or the suspicion of unfair treatment and advantages, and a breakup can be both heart wrenching and professionally damaging.
+The title of this blog post — 7 Tips for Dating a Coworker Without Losing Your Job — contains a con: getting fired or having to quit your job because of the failure (or even the success!) of the relationship.
+Other cons of dating at work: it causes problems with other coworkers, it can lead to nepotism or the suspicion of unfair treatment and advantages, and a breakup can be both heart wrenching and professionally damaging.

-None of these tips for preventing problems when you’re dating a coworker will work in every situation.
-It depends on your work situation, professional relationship with your coworker, your work environment, and even your age and culture in relation to your coworker’s age and culture.
-I’m giving you a few things to consider, not black-and-while rules for dating a coworker.
+These “dating at work” tips depend on your job, professional relationship with your coworker, your work environment, and even your age and culture in relation to your coworker’s age and culture.

 If you work in a small business, your company many not have an HR Manual.
 What then?
 It depends on the company, the other employees, the relationships – but it may be worth talking to the owner of the small business about how to prevent problems when you’re dating a coworker.

 If you’re not sure if you’re professionally or personally ready to date a coworker, read Questions to Ask Yourself Before Starting a New Relationship.